piko-framework/user-module/README.md

 ]
 ```

 3 - Install module tables.
-Create a php at the root folder of your project (install.php) and put this code :
+Create a php file at the root folder of your project (ex: install.php) and put this code :

 ```php
 require(__DIR__ . '/vendor/autoload.php');